AnyChart/docs.anychart.com/Basic_Charts/Marker_Chart.md

 {sample}BCT\_Marker\_Chart\_03{sample}

-Note: settings adjusted in the dataset override those which are adjusted through the methods.
-Read more about setting the data an data formats in the [Working with Data article](../Working_with_Data/Overview).
+**Note:** settings adjusted in the dataset override those which are adjusted through the methods.
+Read more about setting the data and data formats in the [Working with Data article](../Working_with_Data/Overview).

 ### Type